FMCG Forecasting for Consumer Goods

-Forecasting for fast moving consumer packaged goods has all the usual challenges of demand forecasting, but is characterised most of all by the high impact of promotions carried out by companies and their competitors.
-Frequent promotional activity complicates the already difficult tasks of historical data cleansing and seasonal analysis Then there is the task of estimating and integrating the effect of future promotions into the forecast.
+Forecasting for fast moving consumer goods has all the usual challenges of demand forecasting, but is particularly influenced by the high impact of promotions.
+Frequent promotional activity complicates the already difficult tasks of historical data cleansing and seasonal analysis, then there is the task of estimating the effect of future promotions and integrating them into the forecast.

 As in any company a choice has to be made regarding the time bucket to be used in forecasting.
-The dominance of promotional forecasting in FMCG, together with the likelihood of needing to integrate weekly customer forecasts into the process, tends to weigh somewhat towards weekly forecasting.
-A slight downside to this is that, with weekly forecasting, the seasonal analysis becomes more difficult and may need special attention.
+The dominance of promotional activity in FMCG, together with the likelihood of needing to integrate weekly customer forecasts, tends to tip the balance somewhat in favour of weekly rather than monthly forecasting.
+A slight downside to this is that the important matter of seasonal analysis becomes more difficult and may need special attention.

-What the FMCG forecaster often benefits from is a wide range of information including EPOS data and continuous market research information, so a further challenge is to make the best use of all the rich data available.
+What the FMCG forecaster often benefits from is a wide range of information including EPOS data and continuous market research information, so a further challenge is to make the best use of the big data that may be available.

 Historical Data Cleansing

-Before any form of statistical forecasting for FMCG can be carried out it is essential to cleanse the sales history of promotional activity and other abnormalities.
+Before any form of statistical forecasting for FMCG can be carried out it is important to cleanse the sales history on which the forecast will be based of past promotional activity and other data abnormalities.
 This is particularly true if there is pronounced seasonality as promotional history can easily confuse the seasonal analysis.

 There are a number of ways of dealing with promotions in the sales history, although the forecaster may be somewhat dependent on tools existing in software to hand.
 Some of the options that can be considered are: